 6. Support Chat Marketing efforts

 Messenger is one part of the entire Chat Marketing ecosystem.
-You can send SMS messages or emails to prospects and customers, then bring them back into Messenger to continue the conversation.
+You can send SMS messages via texting or email marketing to prospects and customers, then bring them back into Messenger to continue the conversation.
 With ManyChat, you can even start a Live Chat with customers in Messenger or SMS to help answer questions or give product recommendations.
 The possibilities are endless.

 How to set up a Messenger bot